-In short, the Court has much greater discretion in either awarding or denying Maintenance and in setting the amount of Maintenance than the court has with respect to child support.
+In short, the Court has much greater discretion in either awarding or denying spousal maintenance and in setting the amount of maintenance than the Court has with respect to child support.

 Because of the degree of judicial discretion in determining maintenance, it is critical that a spouse seeking to obtain (or minimize) maintenance retain a knowledgeable, detail-oriented spousal maintenance attorney who can advocate vigorously on their behalf and make a strong presentation for their case.
 This typically entails a thorough investigation of matters such as current lifestyle and earning capacity so that such facts can be presented to the Court.

 Yes.
 There are four types of spousal support that may be awarded in an Illinois divorce, including: